Two RRDDATA Sections in Restored Config Breaks Unit

 Did you look far enough back in time on the graphs to see data from the date before the backup was taken?

 I took a backup with RRD, edited in the bad blank tag, reset RRD so everything was blank, then restored.
 The RRD data from the backup was restored as expected.
 Looks good here.
 I had to set the time span on the graph to a week to see anything meaningful in the graphs after restore since that was the last obvious spike.

-#7 Updated by Jim Pingle almost 2 years ago
+#7 Updated by Jim Pingle over 2 years ago

 It should be removed by the restore as its last act, since the data is taken out of config.xml and converted back into the RRD data file format expected by